IITH and Indian Navy Jointly Establish Innovation Center for Maritime Security - ExBulletin

 The establishment of the Co-Development Technology Innovation Center (CTIC) at IIT Hyderabad’s Technology Research Park (TRP) is an important first step in this effort.
 This collaboration aims to leverage the deep tactical and technical expertise of WESEE and IIT Hyderabad to solve real-world problems.

 IITH Director Professor BS Murty signed a MoU with the Indian Navy on 9 January.
-This was headed by his Vice-Admiral Sandeep on 9 January to work towards Aatma Nirbhar Bharat and leverage in-house technical capabilities.
+The Memorandum of Understanding is headed by Vice Admiral Sandeep Naithani to work towards Aatma Nirbhar Bharat and leverage the company’s technical capabilities.

-IITH Director Professor BS Murty said: We are confident that this his CTIC at his TRP will foster a spirit of nation-building on campus and lead to top-notch futuristic innovations that will serve humanity as a whole. “
+IITH Director Professor BS Murty said: Indian Navy He is pleased to host the WESEE Innovation Center at IITH Campus.
+We are confident that this his CTIC at his TRP will foster a spirit of nation-building on campus and lead to top-notch futuristic innovations that will serve humanity as a whole. “

-Disclaimer: This article was aggregated by a computer program and was not created or edited by FreshersLIVE.
-Publisher: IANS-Media

 |